dogbiscuituk2/TagScanner7/README.md

 ﻿# _ʞɯɾ_ (pronounced _your_) Scripting Language

 The TagScanner7 app uses _ʞɯɾ_ scripting language to help interrogate and maintain ID3v2 metadata tags on audiovisual media files.
 So what is _ʞɯɾ_ language?
-Let's look at an example.
+Here's an example.

     Artist = "The Beatles"
     and (Album.StartsWith("Sgt.
 Pepper's") or Album.Contains("Beatles"))